govuk-one-login/txma-audit/README.md

 # di-txma-audit
 Digital Identity Auditing Services

-This repository stores code for both the Event Processing account Infrastructure and Audit account infrastructure.
+This project contains source code and supporting files for creating the Event Processor and Audit serverless architecture.

 ## Event Processing